Centrifugal governor

 A centrifugal governor is a specific type of governor with a feedback system that controls the speed of an engine by regulating the flow of fuel or working fluid, so as to maintain a near-constant speed.
 It uses the principle of proportional control.

-Centrifugal governors, also known as "centrifugal regulators" and "fly-ball governors", were invented by Christiaan Huygens and used to regulate the distance and pressure between millstones in windmills in the 17th century.
-In 1788, James Watt adapted one to control his steam engine where it regulates the admission of steam into the cylinder(s), a development that proved so important he is sometimes called the inventor.
+A centrifugal governor was invented by Huygens in the seventeenth century, where it was used "for the regulation of windmills and water wheels".
+The devices are also known as "centrifugal regulators" and "fly-ball governors".
+In 1788, James Watt adapted one to control his steam engine, where it regulated the admission of steam into the engine's cylinders.
+This development proved so important that Watt is sometimes called the inventor.
 Centrifugal governors' widest use was on steam engines during the Steam Age in the 19th century.
-They are also found on stationary internal combustion engines and variously fueled turbines, and in some modern striking clocks.
+They are also found on stationary internal combustion engines, variously fueled turbines, and in some modern striking clocks.

 A simple governor does not maintain an exact speed but a speed range, since under increasing load the governor opens the throttle as the speed (RPM) decreases.

 Operation

+Sourced descriptions

+A detailed description of an example of a centrifugal governor, with a fully labeled schematic, appears in the article on "Angular Motion, or Velocity", in Oliver Byrne's edition of Spons' Dictionary of Engineering, with further elaboration in the article on "Governors" (in a later volume).

+Detailed description of operation

-The devices shown are on steam engines.
-Power is supplied to the governor from the engine's output shaft by a belt or chain connected to the lower belt wheel.
-The governor is connected to a throttle valve that regulates the flow of working fluid (steam) supplying the prime mover.
+The device shown is on a steam engine; power is supplied to the governor from the engine's output shaft by a belt or chain connected to the lower belt wheel, and the governor is connected to a throttle valve that regulates the flow of working fluid (steam) supplying the prime mover.
 As the speed of the prime mover increases, the central spindle of the governor rotates at a faster rate, and the kinetic energy of the balls increases.
 This allows the two masses on lever arms to move outwards and upwards against gravity.
 If the motion goes far enough, this motion causes the lever arms to pull down on a thrust bearing, which moves a beam linkage, which reduces the aperture of a throttle valve.
 The rate of working-fluid entering the cylinder is thus reduced and the speed of the prime mover is controlled, preventing over-speeding.

-Mechanical stops may be used to limit the range of throttle motion, as seen near the masses in the image at right.
+Mechanical stops may be used to limit the range of throttle motion, as seen near the masses in the image at the top of this page.